carbon-design-system/carbon-website-archive/src/content/experimental/about/about.md

 ## Introduction

-The Carbon team is continually updating components, and introducting new design and development guidelines into the Carbon Design System.
+The Carbon team is continually updating components, and introducing new design and development guidelines into the Carbon Design System.

 We want to provide early-access to our changes, so that designers and developers can test, work with, and provide feedback.
 These resources are provided in the "Experimental" section of the site.